 - Provide support for treatment decisions through diagnostics and guidelines.

 No matter how much planning is done, it is difficult to know how well an implementation will go in real life.
 Unforeseen problems can arise and the needs or resources can rapidly change.
 By piloting an intervention, the team can test the impact of theory put into practice and make adaptations as necessary.

 Pilot projects can be scaled up in time, size or breadth of their reach.
 The length of time can be extended, or a project can be implemented in additional farms or cooperatives.
 Challenges may arise when scaling up interventions that did not exist in the original iteration.
 As with any implementation, the context and setting should always be considered and adjustments made appropriately.

 Evaluating the work is important to see if goals are being reached and can identify areas for improvement for scale-up and replication.
 It is also important to encourage improvement and promote learning from experience without fear of negative consequences.

-Communication of results give feedback to collaborating partners and interested stakeholders.
+Communication of results gives feedback to collaborating partners and interested stakeholders.
 Communication methods and content need to be tailored to the audience, and reporting should be transparent to promote confidence.
 Positive progress should be acknowledged and public recognition should be made of the contributions and successes of all partners involved in the work.
 Affirmation of hard work will provide incentive for stakeholders to continually improve and be involved in the process.

 In MEASURE, you can access tools and resources to help determine the impact of interventions and conduct studies on a variety of topics that relates to rational use.
-Includes specific information for animal settings:
+The following pages include specific information for animal settings:

 - Burden of antibiotic resistance